Eonil/DataSignalGraph.Swift/README.md

 ------------
 -	Data-consumers care only registration/deregistration, and will automatically takes full data integrity without any extra query on data-source.
-Implementors (you!) just follow singla signal protocol, and everything becomes automatically integrate.
+Implementors (you!) just follow single signal protocol, and everything becomes automatically integrate.
 -	Data-signals can freely be chained without concerning of data-loss.
 -	You don't need to worry about memory leak by making cycles.
 No node keeps